Full Privacy Statement

 We will endeavour to respond to all complaints as soon as possible and will notify you of our decision within 21 days.
 If we are unable to meet this timeframe, we will let you know the reasons for the delay and the expected timeframe for resolving the complaint.

 If you are dissatisfied with our response to your complaint, you may contact the Office of the Australian Information Commissioner.
-Alternatively you may also refer your complaint to the Financial Ombudsman Service, our approved External Dispute Resolution scheme.
+Alternatively you may also refer your complaint to the Australian Financial Complaints Authority, our approved External Dispute Resolution scheme.
 The contact details for both organisations are set out below:

 Office of the Australian Information Commissioner